Cancellation & Contract Release

 - Remember: You are financially responsible for your on-campus contract unless you have been officially released.

-If a student cancels their housing application-contract after August 1, their $200 Housing Guarantee Payment will be forfeited.
+If a student cancels their housing application-contract after the beginning of in-person classes, their $200 Housing Guarantee Payment will be forfeited.
 If the Housing Guaranteed Payment was deferred for financial aid, the applicant will be billed $200 to their student account.
-Students who decide not to live in housing after August 1, need to cancel their housing application-contract to avoid being billed additional room and dining charges.
+Students who decide not to live in housing after the beginning of in-person classes, need to cancel their housing application-contract to avoid being billed additional room and dining charges.

 Returning residents assigned to a residence hall room or apartment: